barstoolbluz/xplatform-cli-tools/README.md

 - **Curl**: Command-line tool for transferring data

 Run `flox edit` to view or modify this environment's configuration, or add packages with `flox install <package_name>`.

+## About Flox

+[Flox](https://flox.dev) combines package and environment management, building on [Nix](https://github.com/NixOS/nix).
+It gives you the benefits of Nix but with a friendly, intuitive UX:

+- **Declarative environments**.
+Software packages, variables, services, etc. are defined in simple, human-readable TOML format;
+- **Content-addressed storage**.
+Multiple versions of packages with conflicting dependencies can coexist in the same environment;
+- **Reproducibility**.
+The same environment can be reused across development, CI, and production;
+- **Deterministic builds**.
+The same inputs always produce identical outputs for a given architecture, regardless of when or where builds occur;
+- **World's largest collection of packages**.
+Access to over 150,000 packages—and millions of package-version combinations—from [Nixpkgs](https://github.com/NixOS/nixpkgs).